CodeYourFuture/fundamentals-blockly/exercises/arrays_sum.md

 - How would you break down and implement these requirements into steps ?
 - Think through which steps need to happen after each button click.
 In what order would you implement these steps so as to test each step as early as possible ?

+The requirements are as follows:

-1. When "roll the dice" is clicked, a new random number between 1 and 6 should be generated and added to t
+1. When a user clicks on "roll the dice", a new random number between 1 and 6 should be generated and added to t
 2. If the total of all the dice rolls is exactly 11, display "You won" in the `<span id="info">`
 3. If the total of all the dice rolls is over 11, display "You lost" in the `<span id="info">`
-4. When "remove the last roll" is clicked, we should undo the last roll (this is a cheat button so that we can always win!)
+4. When a user clicks on "remove the last roll", we should undo the last roll (this is a cheat button so that we can always win!)
 5. The list should display all the rolls so far
 6. The total so far should be displayed in the `<span id="total">`
-7. When "start again" is clicked, we should return to the initial state
+7. When a user clicks on "start again", we should return to the initial state

-The following steps are needed.
+### Detailed steps

+We will need the following steps to implement the game described above.
 Notice that some of them repeat, some of them are similar, and that the game has a "state" which is the array of dice rolls.

-### Detailed steps

-In this section, we detail what we need to implement for each requirement.

 #### At the beginning

-1. Display each roll in the array (there are currently no rolls)
+1. Display each roll in the array (there are no rolls at the start)
 2. Display the total of all rolls (it is currently 0)

-#### When "roll the dice" is clicked
+#### When a user clicks on "roll the dice"

 1. Pick a random number between 1 and 6
 2. Add that number to the array of rolls